 Courses in this program are self-paced.
 Study on your own schedule, and customize your learning experience to match your individual goals.
 Take all courses to earn your Mastery Badge, or take only the courses you're most interested in.

-Learn more about digital badges, how they work, and what programs CSU currently offers.
+Learn more about digital badges and how they work.